-So if it takes less than 20 seconds for those four slides to flash by, how many slides take up the remaining 2:40 seconds of your presentation?
-That depends on how complex your product is, but if you have more than a dozen slides for a 3 minute presentation, you’ll never finish on time.
+It takes less than 20 seconds for those four slides to flash by.
+So how many slides will take up the remaining 2:40 seconds of your presentation?
+That depends on how complex your product is, but if you have more than a dozen slides for a 3 minute presentation, I doubt that you’ll finish on time.

 Follow Up Promptly